 Let's say a patient comes in for a filling.
 You know from experience that this procedure usually takes around 45 minutes, but your team might give it an hour to be safe without proper scheduling.
 The result?
 You end up overbooking and forcing another patient to wait longer than necessary.

-For example, if a crown preparation takes 90 minutes, you can confidently block off that time, ensuring the dentist isn’t rushed and the next patient isn’t kept waiting.
+With proper scheduling training, your team can accurately estimate the time needed for different procedures—no more guesswork.
+For example, if a crown preparation takes 90 minutes, you can confidently block off that time, ensuring the dentist isn't rushed and the next patient isn't kept waiting.

 3. Predictable Revenue Flow